Flatulence (Passing Gas)

 - Dairy products such as milk, yogurt, and cheese.

-- Moderate gas producing foods include potatoes, eggplant, citrus fruits, apples, pastries, and breads.
+- Foods that make some gas are potatoes, eggplant, citrus fruits, apples, pastries, and breads.

 - Meat, poultry, fish, and nuts.